Good and Bad Reasons to Tap Home Equity in 2026

 If you’re unsure about borrowing against your home, or if the risks feel too high, here are a few alternatives to consider:

-• Personal loans: While they usually have higher rates than home equity products, they don’t require your home as collateral.
+- Personal loans: While they usually carry higher rates than home equity products, they don’t require your home as collateral.

 These options aren’t always ideal—but they can help protect your home and reduce long-term financial risk if equity borrowing doesn’t feel like the right fit.